By Matta Manjunath Abhishek

 This is only a call, a desperate cry-out to all the film lovers and otherwise, to recognise and gain back our identity, an absolutely undisturbed one, that identity which deserves our keen notice and that which requires it.

-PS: Hope to meet you in the theatres for Pinneyum!
+PS: Hope to meet you in the theaters for Pinneyum!

 You May Also Like To Read:-